 As an experienced distance runner, James Alexander has developed a keen interest in helping runners of all levels overcome injuries and perform at their best.
 He has post-graduate qulaifications in the management of running injuries, technique retraining and performance, and offers the most up to date evidence-based treatment and rehabilitation techniques.

-Clinical Pilates using reformer, trapeze table, swiss ball and mat.
+Functional Group classes using reformer, trapeze table, swiss ball and mat.
 Individualised programs constructed and supervised by Physiotherapist.

 Individualised core strength & motor control using reformer, trapeze & mat based exercises